chemtrailoperator/Endgame-Alpha_EndlessSky/README.md

 Make sure you create a game save at the start of the story, the storyline is currently incomplete and many worlds will become inaccesible permanently.

-      Shipyards where you can buy just the hulls of ships, no outfits.

-      Change to the Alpha fighting dynamic.

-Make sure you create a game save at the start of the storyline, many features that isolate systems and add pirates are not removed by the storyline since it is incomplete.